jhrcook/academic-kickstart/content/authors/admin/_index.md

 bio: My research interests include cancer genetics and evolution.
 I also learning about programming and computer science in general.

 interests:
+- Bayesian data analysis
-- Cancer genetics and evolution
+- Cancer genetics
+- Python and R programming
 - Swift and iOS development
-- Bayesian data analysis

 education:
   courses: